mwcz/clayto-hugo/content/posts/065 - rust raytracer/index.md

 And that's why numeric traits don't exist in the Rust standard library.

 During this discussion it occurred to me that there could potentially be a name conflict between a function in a struct's impl, and a trait function implemented for that struct.
-I asked Josh about this as well, and the discusison led to some [docs on disambiguating function calls](https://doc.rust-lang.org/reference/expressions/call-expr.html#disambiguating-function-calls).
-He said that while there is some chance for name conflicts, it's generally not considered a breaking change because of the low liklihood, whereas adding a trait function without a default impl is guaranteed to break the builds of your users.
+I asked Josh about this as well, and the discussion led to some [docs on disambiguating function calls](https://doc.rust-lang.org/reference/expressions/call-expr.html#disambiguating-function-calls).
+He said that while there is some chance for name conflicts, it's generally not considered a breaking change because of the low likelihood, whereas adding a trait function without a default impl is guaranteed to break the builds of your users.

 ---